ephf/discord.short/README.md

 🔎 Discord.Short complete JSDoc typings!

-🍎 Discord.Short was recently taken down an republished.
-There will be lots of changes.
+🪓 Discord.Short was recently taken down an republished.
+This package has been split into two.
+[Other Package](https://npmjs.com/package/discord.short-multirun)

 # Docs / Installation